maelcaldas/gcp-marketplace-sample-java/README.md

 This sample is complimentary to the [official integration documentation](https://cloud.google.com/marketplace/docs/partners/integrated-saas/technical-integration-setup) with focus on Java running on App Engine (Although it can be on any infrastructure)

-You can browse [com.bkper.billing.google](https://github.com/bkper/gcp-marketplace-sample-java/tree/master/src/main/java/com/bkper/billing/google) package for more details on how to process each event type and interact with the Partner Procurement API.

 Follow bellow some explanations and snippets of the key parts.

+You can browse [com.bkper.billing.google](https://github.com/bkper/gcp-marketplace-sample-java/tree/master/src/main/java/com/bkper/billing/google) package for more details.

 ## Setup Partner Procurement API